MEANS OF GRACE

 3. Work on the four areas of personal discipline: meditation; worship; fellowship; ministry.
 Meet regularly with a partner or group to share results and for mutual encouragement.

-4. Purpose to learn and take appropriate steps with respect to all matters of conscience and practice.
+4. Purpose to seek wisdom and take appropriate steps with respect to all matters of conscience and practice.
 Achieve and maintain a clear conscience by becoming a "doer of the word," both with respect to confession and righting (rectifying) of past wrongs (sins and offenses, including negligence), and with respect to future conduct.

-5. Write your own helpful practices ___________________________________________________________________
+5. Write your own helpful practices ______________________________________________________________________________